dasc-lab/DASC-Crazyflie/README.md

 # Setup Guide
-1. Open the crazyswarm_workspace folder.
+1. Download Docker
+2. Get into the directory where `Dockerfile` is located.
 2. Type the following commands.
 ```
 xhost +